sneakysneak/docs/pages/connector-authentication/netsuite.md

 ## RESTlet Installation

-To enable REST APIs in NetSuite, a RESTlet is required to be deployed in your NetSuite account.
-Follow the steps in this documentation to set up a RESTlet.
+To enable REST APIs in NetSuite, a "RESTlet" file must be deployed in your NetSuite account.

+To support the NetSuite Connector, Cyclr has its own RESTlet file.
+Please get in touch with your Support Team to request this.

+Once you have the Cyclr RESTlet file, follow the steps in this documentation.

 ### Upload the RESTlet script to NetSuite